mgmgst/labratory_mouse_home/README.md

 - [x] make graphical user interface for showing results and charts desktop app or website web service
 - [x] add four top pre designed pages in balsamic mokup to flask then work on backend of project
 - [ ] continue work on gui (frontend and backend) and codeing in both arduino and python codes and coninue makeing the electrical parts and mechanical parts (electrival kits and case for all project + mouse holders)
+- [ ] work on python getsdata function for how to get all datas from that single one function from arduino and save it and show it ...
 - [ ] recording all (test) and (on way makeing and ...) for this project
 - [ ] recordeing the voice of meets that i have with (sohil) for all parts of project
 - [ ] writeing assay for result of electromagnetic fields on human and live creaters